andrebian/wp125/readme.txt

 * 1.3.x - Localization support (with French and Spanish to start), iCalendar subscription of ad expirations, WP Dashboard widget.
 Fixed errant "ADLINK_EXTRA"s in Single ads, fixed "no ads, no placeholders" bug, etc..
 * 1.3.7 - Added Russian translation.
 * 1.3.8 - Added zh_CN translation
+* 1.3.9 - Changed SQL query on 131 of adminmenus.php to fix bug where ads are not inserted in some situations.
+Added Dutch and Brasilian Portuguese translation files.